Semester dates 2018/2019

 The curricula of all 7 departments can be found here.

 Students can apply to one of the two dormitories of The Estonian University of Life Sciences (minimum period one month).
-To get to TAC, take city bus nr 6, stops Tartu Näitused or Kreutzwaldi, step out at stop: Aida.
+To get to Pallas UAS, take city bus nr 6, stops Tartu Näitused or Kreutzwaldi, step out at stop: Aida.
 Step out at stops: Raeplats or Soola and you are in city centre.
 Monthly transportation card in Tartu for students who have registered themselves as citizens is about 8 EUR.